tobiasfshr/MOTSFusion/README.md

 ## MOTSFusion: Track to Reconstruct and Reconstruct to Track
 ![Method Overview](https://github.com/tobiasfshr/MOTSFusion/blob/master/imgs/overview.png)

-## News
-!This paper has been accepted as both a conference paper at ICRA 2020, as well as being accepted as a journal paper in Robotics and Automation Letters (RA-L)!!!

 ### Introduction

 This repository contains the corresponding source code for the paper "Track to Reconstruct and Reconstruct to Track" [arXiv PrePrint](http://arxiv.org/abs/1910.00130).

+### News
+This paper has been accepted as both a conference paper at ICRA 2020, as well as being accepted as a journal paper in Robotics and Automation Letters (RA-L)!!!

 ### Requirements
 The code was tested on: